 For example, a study done by the Institute of Special Medicine in Rome found a strong relationship between eczema symptoms in adults and food allergens.
 When 15 adults with eczema were put on an elimination diet, 14 of them experienced significant improvements in skin-related symptoms.

-5. Helps Prevent or Treat Learning Disorders like ADHD and Autism
+5. May Help Prevent or Treat Learning Disorders Like ADHD and Autism

 Common food allergens, such as gluten and pasteurized dairy products, may increase the risk of developing ADHD and autism because proteins from these foods can cause intestinal permeability.
 This occurs when substances leak through the gut and then recirculate within the bloodstream, sometimes acting in the brain like an opioid drug.
 Once substances make it to the bloodstream, they come into contact with large numbers of immune cells that trigger inflammation.

-Many other studies, like one done in 2012 by the Division of Neurology at the Children’s Memorial Hospital in Chicago, conclude that ADHD symptoms are lower in children when sugar is reduced in their diet, additive and preservatives are removed, and fatty acid supplements such as omega-3s are given.
-(8)
+Many other studies, like one done in 2012 by the Division of Neurology at the Children’s Memorial Hospital in Chicago, conclude that ADHD symptoms are lower in children when sugar is reduced in their diets, additive and preservatives are removed, and fatty acid supplements, such as omega-3s, are given.

 6. Combats Migraine Headaches

-Elimination diets are an effective and inexpensive therapeutic strategiy for patients who suffer from frequent migraine headaches.
+Elimination diets are an effective and inexpensive therapeutic strategy for patients who suffer from frequent migraine headaches.

 How to Do an Elimination Diet